 5. Infographic from statistics

-Turn a statistic from one of your posts into an infographic.
+Turn a statistic from one of your blog posts or other pieces of content into an infographic.
 Perhaps one of your blog posts or slides from the presentation you uploaded to SlideShare has some striking stats that affect your clients.
 Create a visual representation of this and share on social.
+You can use the graphic as another way to promote the original post on various platforms.

 6. Turn stats into simple Tweets